XCZchaos/python-implementation-of-motion-imagination-classification/README.md

 In this experiment, CSP and LDA were used for simple classification of EEG data.
 It is worth noting that at this time, EEG data were not preprocessed and denoised, nor were the subsequent models optimized and adjusted.
 It was only a simple experiment

 This experiment adopts the MNE and sklearn modules in python

+And some of my notes from BCI learning are uploaded here, but the notes are in Chinese